grnsingh/FormSync/README.md

 * Designing and implementing the Zephyr RTOS application.
 * Defining the custom BLE GATT profile for the data-transfer state machine.
-* Implementing the real-time data sampling from the IMU.
 * Managing the "log-then-transfer" data pipeline by writing/reading from external SPI flash.
 * Developing and debugging the device-side logic for calibration and synchronization.
+* My app-side work involved implementing the BLE connection management and developing the core data-processing algorithms for aligning the multi-sensor data streams (time-sync) and reconstructing the barbell path.

 ### 8. Project Status